Package manager concepts

 Flapi |

-massive; you need a fast Internet connection with generous data
+are massive; you need a fast Internet connection with

-but then it becomes a trade-off; too much detail causing confusion.
-So,
+added, but then it becomes a trade-off; too much detail causing

-advice is to just use the four packages managers, explore.
+confusion.
+So, advice is to just use the four packages managers,

 Here are some links for further reading: